Skip to contents

 Plausibility check of MFAZ data

-We will assess the plausibility of MUAC data through MFAZ if we have age variable available in our dataset.
+We will assess the plausibility of MUAC data through MFAZ if we have age variable available in our data set.

 Note

 We can run MFAZ plausibility check by calling mw_plausibility_check_mfaz().
 As in WFHZ, we first need to ensure that the data is in the right shape and format that is accepted and understood by the function.
-The workflow starts with processing age; for this, we approach the same way as in Section 1.1.1.1.
+The workflow starts with wrangling age; for this, we approach the same way as in Section 1.1.1.1.

 Age ratio test in MFAZ